Why study with Centacare

 The cost of this course depends on your eligibility status as outlined above.
 If you’re unsure about your eligibility or which course fees apply to you, contact us to day.

 *The student tuition fees are indicative only and are subject to change given individual circumstances at enrolment.
 Additional fees may apply such as student service and resource fees.

 Flexible payment options

 We have flexible payment options available for students who are unable to pay the full lump sum of their course.
 Course fees can be spread over the duration of the study period and payments can be made in regular instalments.

 In instances of financial hardship, the cost of the course may be considered for fee waiver, however, students will need to provide evidence of financial hardship which may include a letter from Centrelink showing proof of income, Concession Cards, Income Support Payment details and copies of utility bills.
 You will also need to complete a Financial Hardship Application Form, outlining weekly household costs.

 How do I enrol?

-Prior to enrolment, all applicants are required to attend a mandatory information session and interview, which are held every Friday at our Head Office at 823 Wellington Street, West Perth.
+Prior to enrolment, all applicants are required to attend a mandatory information session and interview, which are held every Friday.

 To book an information session for this course and kick start your career in the disability services sector, please submit your details below.